 How does the HECS‑HELP discount work if I pay all my student contribution as an up-front payment?

-To pay your full student contribution up-front, you only need to pay 90% of the total because the Government pays the other 10% through the HECS-HELP discount.
+To pay your full student contribution up‑front, you only need to pay 90% of the total because the Government pays the other 10%, the HECS‑HELP discount, directly to your institution.